 Every time I take a strengths and skills test, “teacher” comes back as a result.

-Which makes complete sense, it’s part of why I love this blog!
+Which makes complete sense, it’s part of why I love writing about running to share tips!

 I get to dig in to new topics, do research and then hopefully spit it back out as ACTIONABLE information to make your running more fun or injury free or faster or farther or you know more uphill.